 SIR is a private company amalgamated under the Business Corporations Act of Ontario.
-As at May 8, 2022, SIR owned 53 Concept Restaurants and Signature Restaurants in Canada (in Ontario, Quebec, Nova Scotia, and Newfoundland).
+As at August 28, 2022, SIR owned 53 Concept Restaurants and Signature Restaurants in Canada (in Ontario, Quebec, Nova Scotia, and Newfoundland).
 The Concept Restaurants are Jack Astor's and Scaddabush.
-The Signature Restaurants are Reds Wine Tavern, Reds Square One, Reds Kitchen + Wine Bar Fallsview and the Loose Moose® Tap and Grill.
-SIR also owns one Duke's Refresher St. Lawrence Market ("Duke's Refresher") in downtown Toronto and one seasonal restaurant, Abbey's Bakehouse® ("Abbey's Bakehouse"), which are not part of Royalty Pooled Restaurants.
+The Signature Restaurants are Reds® Wine Tavern, Reds® Square One, Reds Kitchen + Wine Bar Fallsview and the Loose Moose® Tap and Grill.
+SIR also owns one Duke's Refresher in downtown Toronto and one seasonal restaurant, Abbey's Bakehouse® ("Abbey's Bakehouse"), which are not part of Royalty Pooled Restaurants.
 SIR owns 100% of all its Canadian restaurants.
-As at May 8, 2022, 50 SIR Restaurants were included in Royalty Pooled Restaurants.
+As at August 28, 2022, 51 SIR Restaurants were included in Royalty Pooled Restaurants.